Homewares that show your personality

-I am passionately committed to creating sustainable independence for women.
+I am passionately committed to seeing artisan skills being retained and artisans obtaining sustainable economic independence.
 I do this by finding people who have the desire to improve their life and of those around them.
-In India I have connected with some inspiring women and their families and I work with them to improve their business and assist them in finding ways of expanding their revenue.Follow my treasures on Facebook and my blog as I post photos of our transformations and discoveries.
+In India I have connected with some inspiring families and I work with them to improve their business and assist them in finding ways of expanding their revenue.Follow my treasures on Facebook and my blog as I post photos of our transformations and discoveries.

 My style is certainly eclectic and appreciated by those who like the tribal or bohemian mix.